jerilkuriakose/Website-Prediction/GettingData/README.md

 The scrapy project 'gettitle' is used to get the titles for the URL's from 'merged.csv' file.
 To run the project, type the following command in the terminal from the 'gettitle' project's top level directory
 ```
-scrapy crawl convert -o titles.json
+scrapy crawl convert -o titlesComm.json
 ```
-The output is saved in the project's top level directory with the name 'titles.json'.
+The output is saved in the project's top level directory with the name 'titlesComm.json'.

+Repeat the same with 5000sites_other.csv, and save it as 'titlesOther.json'.

+Now all our required data is there availabe in 'titlesComm.json' and 'titlesOther.json'.
+Next we will be cleaning the data.

+'FilterData.ipynb' contains the code used for cleaning the data.